Armed Policing Unit (tri-force)

 Thankfully, major crime is rare in our counties and very few members of the public will ever come into contact with our officers and staff from the unit.
 However, we understand that the impact of these crimes can be devastating for the family and friends of those involved.
 We provide support, guidance and reassurance to anybody affected and strive to bring those responsible to justice.

 The unit is made up of two teams, led by Detective Chief Inspectors.
-One is based at our police headquarters in Huntingdon and the other at Hertfordshire’s headquarters in Welwyn Garden City.
+One is based at Cambridgeshire Constabulary's headquarters in Huntingdon and the other at our headquarters in Welwyn Garden City.
 There is also a dedicated team to investigate cold cases, which are unsolved crime investigations that remain open, awaiting the discovery of new evidence.

 Specialist officers within this unit are trained in a number of areas including family support, intelligence and investigative interviewing.